HMS Vengeur (1810)

-HMS Vengeur was a 74-gun third rate Vengeur-class ship of the line of the Royal Navy, launched on 19 June 1810 at Harwich.
+HMS Vengeur was a 74-gun third-rate Vengeur-class ship of the line of the Royal Navy, launched on 19 June 1810 at Harwich.
 She had an uneventful career, having participated in no battles or engagements.

 Service

 On 30 August 1810, Captain Thomas Brown took command of Vengeur, the flagship of Admiral Sir Joseph Sidney Yorke.
 Brown escorted to Portugal a large body of troops sent as reinforcements to the Duke of Wellington's army there.
 Vengeur then cruised the Western Isles to protect an inbound fleet of East Indiamen.

 Brown's replacement in November 1811 was Captain James Brisbane.
 Robert Tristram Ricketts took command of Vengeur in October 1813.

 Vengeur, Lightning, and Madagascar were in company on 6 March 1814 at the recapture of the Diamond.

-In May 1814 the 9th Regiment of Foot marched from Bayonne to Bordeaux and embarked on York and Vengeur to sail to Quebec to lend support to the British Army in the fight against the Americans during the War of 1812.
+In May 1814, the 9th Regiment of Foot marched from Bayonne to Bordeaux and embarked on York and Vengeur to sail to Quebec to lend support to the British Army in the fight against the Americans during the War of 1812.

 Vengeur then joined Vice Admiral Alexander Cochrane's fleet moored off New Orleans on New Year's Day, having escorted troopships carrying the battalions of the 7th Regiment of Foot and 43rd Regiment of Foot.
-The Commanding Officer of the Vengeurs Marine detachment, Brevet Major Thomas Adair, was made a Companion of the Order of the Bath for leading a party of 100 Royal Marines on a successful assault of the left bank of the Mississippi River.
-Although the strongpoint was taken, and seventeen cannon were captured, the battle was lost as the right bank remained impregnable.
+The Commanding Officer of the Vengeurs Marine detachment, Brevet Major Thomas Adair, was made a Companion of the Order of the Bath for leading a party of 100 Royal Marines on a successful assault on the right bank of the Mississippi River.
+Although the strongpoint was taken, and seventeen cannons were captured, the battle was lost as the left bank remained impregnable.
 Of the two fatalities among the Royal Marines, one was from HMS Vengeur.